 This is the problem here in this pericope.
 The Pharisees can’t see what God is doing in their era through Jesus.
 They can’t see the kind of kingdom God is launching through Jesus.
 Jesus is distressed at their “stubborn hearts.”
 He asks them what the purpose of the Sabbath is?
 Is the Sabbath a time designated for extreme behavior to be Israel’s message to the world or is the Sabbath a time to celebrate God’s new creation?
 Obviously, Jesus didn’t fit the traditional mold the Israelites were taught to expect.
 These contrasting worldviews were Mark’s way of depicting the inevitable and ultimate confrontation between the Jews and Jesus.

 So, those who claimed they could see with extreme clarity couldn’t see what God was doing.
 Can we see what God is doing today?
 What are we celebrating during our “Sabbaths”?
 Or are we celebrating at all?
 Jesus wasn’t addressing legalism here in Mark 3:1-6.
 He was making a point as clear as possible.
 He could have healed the man with the withered hand in private.
 Instead, the man’s hand symbolized the sickness that plagued Israel’s eyes.
 Jesus heals the man’s hand.
 Jesus brought the issue of the Sabbath law to a boiling point.
 Was Sabbath law God’s way of restricting kingdom life or celebrating it?
 Are we today so blinded by our own traditions that Sundays become more like funerals rather than proper kingdom celebrations?
 We also have the challenge of sending the wrong message to our communities.
-How do they view are “Sabbaths”?
+How do they view our “Sabbaths”?
 Are we being viewed as hardened and stubborn people who frown on the unchurched and send them clear signals that if they think they’re Christians then they’re not extreme enough, like us?
 Or are we distressed, seeking opportunities to expose extreme thinking by finding ways of illustrating the sickness that prevails in our communities and our world by finding “withered hands” and “healing them” in plain sight?